-Responsible Entity fees per annum charged for the year were as follows:
+Responsible Entity fees charged for the period were as follows:

-- 1.99% for the retail class reduced to 1.69% effective 1 June 2021 (2020: 1.99%); - 1.20% for the wholesale class (2020: 1.20%); and - Nil for the zero class (2020: Nil).
+- 0.95% for the wholesale class;

+- 0.80% for the wholesale performance fee class; and

+- Nil for the zero class.

-A performance fee also accrues when performance exceeds the S&P/ASX Small Industrials Accumulation Index (the hurdle).
-The performance fee is equal to 20% of the difference between the class returns and the hurdle, multiplied by the value of the class assets after Responsible Entity fees.
-The fee is calculated each business day and a positive outperformance is paid to the Responsible Entity only if the hurdle is exceeded at year end.
-Prior years cumulative underperformance will offset against any current year outperformance when calculating the fee payable.
-There is no performance fee charged by AEIL in relation to the zero class units which are held by other AEIL managed investment schemes.
+No performance fee accrued as performance did not exceed the S&P/ASX 300 Accumulation Index (The hurdle).
+The performance fee is equal to 15% of the difference between the class return and the hurdle, multiplied by the value of the class assets after Responsible Entity fee.
+There is no performance fee charged by AEIL in relation to the Wholesale and the Zero class units which are held by other AEIL managed investment schemes and Australian Ethical Retail Superannuation Fund.